NickMeim/deepSIBA_pytorch/README.md

 - The data, trained_models and screening folders contain a readme with the appropriate download instructions and explanations.

 The NGF and NGF layers folders contain the source code to implement the graph convolution layers and the appropriate featurization.
-The code was adapted to Keras from https://github.com/keiserlab/keras-neural-graph-fingerprint.
+The code was adapted from https://github.com/keiserlab/keras-neural-graph-fingerprint.

 The utility folder contains the following functions: